ajbanjara/Wireshark/Thrift.md

 #### Add db_range structure

-The next structure is `db_range`, containing a single optional field (probably to be prepared for future extension) which is it self a structure of type `range` so we make use of the `armeria_common_range` array defined in the previous commit to specify the `.members` definition.
+The next structure is `db_range`, containing a single optional field (probably to be prepared for future extension) which is it self a structure of type `range` so we make use of the `armeria_common_range` array defined in the previous commit to specify the `.s.members` definition.

 #### Add element & acceptable structures